Can Autism Be Confused with Social Anxiety? A Closer Look

 Key Behavioral Differences

-Behavioral manifestations also provide clarity.
-While someone with social anxiety actively avoids social situations to escape perceived judgment, an autistic person may not inherently dislike socializing but might find interactions confusing or overwhelming.
-For example, an autistic person may want to attend a social event but struggle with the unpredictability and unwritten rules, leading to withdrawal—not from fear, but from feeling lost in social norms.
+For example, an autistic person may want to attend a social event but struggle with the unpredictability and unwritten rules.
+They withdraw not from fear, but from feeling lost in social norms.

 Emotional Responses in Social Settings